nithinyadav39/kibana1/README.md

 About 45% of total tickets were in “Resolved” or “Closed” status, indicating healthy ticket management.

-Around 25% of incidents remained open, suggesting the need for improved SLA monitoring.

 High Priority incidents represented 20% of all tickets — mainly triggered by system alerts.

-Data shows that user-generated incidents take longer to resolve compared to automated alerts.

-“Unknown” fields (missing reporters or priorities) indicate data entry or integration issues that need correction.

-The dashboard helps identify incident volume trends, team performance, and automation efficiency